“If you think you’re too small to have an impact, try going to bed with a mosquito in the room.” Dame Anita Roddick

 Stepping willingly into territory that lies beyond the boundary of my comfort zone is uncomfortable to say the least.

 However, my experience of personal and professional evolution has revealed a single question that leads me to shift into gear rather than remain stuck in familiar grooves.

 Who is feeling small?

 Approaching this as an inquiry instantly triggers the reminder that the part of me which is feeling small is not who I truly am.

-It’s an aspect of my identity that’s been conditioned to interpret life in a particular way which more often than not includes the illusory safety of staying small.
+It’s an aspect of my identity that’s been conditioned to interpret life in a particular way which more often than not includes the illusion of safety by staying small.

-Yet making an impact in the sense of contributing something of real value in a way that’s truly authentic is a deep calling in me, just as it is with the majority of people I work with.
+Yet making a difference by contributing something of real value in a way that’s truly authentic is a deep calling in me, just as it is with the soul-inspired professionals I coach and mentor.

 A Distinct Quality